If you like to have it all… here is the entire process in a video, in just over 80 seconds. Keep reading for a photographic breakdown of the process.

 This picture helped me identify the colors lost in the night shot.

 When work and pleasure meet… hanging on the roof snapping the above images with Kelsey, Erin and Jason… Both Hessel gals married Jason’s, it was the unwritten family rule.
-After the jump, my full process.

 Beginning with complementary orange, blocking out the primary shapes.